CPSC-1517/Take-Home-Exercises-Jan-2025/Exercise3/README.md

 - A link to the weight report page (`/WeightReport`) with an appropriate text
 - A link to the privacy page (`/Privacy`) with the text "Privacy"
   - include any Credit and attributions for images that are used and you did not create
 - Create your own or find an image that you wish to use as a brand image for your menu.
-(If you are using the supplied bootstrap menu, change the *brand* from a text string to a thumbnail imagine 40 X 40 pixels.)
+(If you are using the supplied bootstrap menu, alter the *brand* text string to include a thumbnail imagine 40 X 40 pixels.)
 If you are using an image that someone else created, make sure that you give credit to the individual on your Privacy page.

 ### Add `Data` folder and file

 Add a folder called `Data` to your web application project.
-You will place your CSV files into this folder.
+You will place your text (csv) files into this folder.
 Create 3 text files within this folder.
-For testing, add the first three lines from the sample report below.
+For testing, at minimum, add the first three lines from the sample report below.

 - a file consisting of only good data
 - a file consisting of both good and bad data